tatianegercina/FinTech/02-Homework/03-Python/Solutions/README.md

 Therefore, the necessity requires innovation.
 As you have more and more customers, and thus more and more data to process, you will need a tool that takes you beyond Excel and will allow you to automate your calculations in a manner that scales out with your business.

 Hence, the use of Python!
-Python should give you the functionality that you need to perform and automate data manipulation.
-Python also  provide the scalability attributes required for a growing enterprise.
+Python gives you a wide range of capabilities when handling data by harnessing the power of low-level Python data structures and high-level development libraries, all the while supporting the automation and scalability needs for a growing enterprise.

 In this homework assignment, you will need to: